Easy Frozen Margarita

 • Taste the margarita as you go along, and add more simple syrup if you want it sweeter or more lime juice if you want it more sour.

-• Use enough ice to make it thick and slushy but not so much that it becomes too thick to drink.
+• Use enough ice to make it thick and slushy, but not so much that it becomes too thick to drink.
 If you want your drink to be less thick, use less ice.

 Similar Posts